umbrellio/table_sync/docs/publishing/configuration.md

 - `TableSync.notifier` is a module that provides publish and recieve notifications.

-- `TableSync.raise_on_empty_message` - raises error on empty message if set to true.
+- `TableSync.raise_on_empty_message` - raises an error on empty message if set to true.

 - `TableSync.orm` - set ORM (ActiveRecord or Sequel) used to process given entities.
 Required!